 An alternative path into the department is through the integrated science curriculum.
 ISC/CHM/COS/MOL/PHY 231-4 (a double course) can be taken in the freshman year, and ISC/CHM/COS/MOL/PHY 235/6 can be taken in the sophomore year.
 These courses can be substituted for CHM 203/204, PHY 103/104 or 105/6, and COS 126 in the freshman year and MOL 214, 342, and 345 in the sophomore year.
 For full course descriptions and more information, see the integrated science website.

 The pervasive nature of modern computing has introduced many interactions between computer science and other disciplines.
 Basic preparation in computer science is valuable for a broad variety of careers because of the central role played by the computer in society.
 Professionals who understand computers are far more effective in their work.
 In the past, a large amount of technical preparation was required before interesting applications could be considered; today's undergraduates are able to use computers to study important problems in other disciplines.

-Some possible areas for interdisciplinary study are: mathematics, music, art, economics, molecular biology, cognitive studies, and linguistics, and any of the departments and programs within the School of Engineering and Applied Science.
+Some possible areas for interdisciplinary study are: mathematics, music, art, economics, molecular biology, neurosciences, and linguistics, and any of the departments and programs within the School of Engineering and Applied Science.